Dropping Out of Grad School Is A Silent Epidemic

 If you get caught up in putting out daily fires, you will fall behind on your milestones.

 Or, you might feel compelled to sacrifice your personal time to catch up in your research.

-Eventually, these conflicts can become too overwhelming, and students choose to drop-out.
+Eventually, these conflicts can become too overwhelming, and students think about dropping out of grad school.

 2. Conflicts with supervisor